hashgraph/stablecoin-studio/cli/README.md

 ## Starting the CLI

-First time you execute the `npm accelerator wizard` command in your terminal, if you haven't added your default configuration path the interface will ask you wether you want create a new configuration file in the default path.
-When the configuration file is created you must configure the default network and at least, one default account.
-This account could be created through [HashPack](https://www.hashpack.app/download) or [Hedera Developer Portal](https://portal.hedera.com/register).
+The first time you execute the `npm accelerator wizard` command in your terminal, if you haven't added your default configuration path the interface will ask you wether you want create a new configuration file in the default path.
+When the configuration file is created you must configure the default network and add a default account.
+In order to create the default account you can use [HashPack](https://www.hashpack.app/download) or the [Hedera Developer Portal](https://portal.hedera.com/register).

 https://user-images.githubusercontent.com/102601367/205074337-a1f09813-9434-42e9-972b-1c40655bb1d1.mov